Sparse Variable Selection on High Dimensional Heterogeneous Data with Tree Structured Responses: INTRODUCTION

-Further, many of the real world biological and medical data sets are collected with multiple response variables.
-These responses are often more closely related and more likely to share common relevant covariates than others \cite{chen2010graph,kim2012tree}.
-For instances, in genetic association analysis, which aims to select the single-nucleotide polymorphism (explanatory variables) that could affect the phenotype (response variables), the genes that in the same pathway are more likely to share the common set of relevant explanatory variables than other genes.
 Thus, to improve the performance of the variable selection, incorporating the complex correlation structure in the responses is under our consideration.
-Therefore, in this paper, we extend the recent solutions of sparse linear mixed model \cite{rakitsch2013lasso,wang2016multiple} that can correct confounding factors and perform variable selection simultaneously further to account the relatedness between different responses.
-We propose the \textbf{t}ree-\textbf{g}uided \textbf{s}parse \textbf{l}inear \textbf{m}ixed \textbf{m}odel, namely TgSLMM, to correct the confoundings and incorporate the relatedness among response variables simultaneously.
-Further, we examine our model through extensive synthetic experiments and show that our method is superior to other existing approaches.
+In this paper, we extend the recent solutions of sparse linear mixed model \cite{rakitsch2013lasso,wang2017variable} that can correct confounding factors and perform variable selection simultaneously further to account the relatedness between different responses.
+We propose the \textbf{t}ree-\textbf{g}uided \textbf{s}parse \textbf{l}inear \textbf{m}ixed \textbf{m}odel, namely TgSLMM, to correct the confounder and incorporate the relatedness among response variables simultaneously.
+With TgSLMM, we are capable to improve the performance of the variable selection when considering the statistical criterion, incorporating the complex tree-based correlation structure in the traits under our consideration.
+Eventually, we examine our model through plenty of repeated experiments and show that our method is superior to other existing approaches and able to discover the real genome association in the real data set.